troymessina/PhysicsArtOfModeling/02ModelAndExperiment.md

 Although you should try to fight intuition when building a model to describe a particular phenomenon, you should not abandon critical thinking and should always ask if a prediction from your model makes sense.
 One of the most straightforward ways to estimate if a model makes sense is to ask whether it predicts the correct order of magnitude for a quantity.
 Usually, the order of magnitude for a quantity can be determined by making a very simple model, ideally one that you can work through in your head.
 When we say that a prediction gives the right "order of magnitude", we usually mean that the prediction is within a factor of "a few" (up to a factor of 10) of the correct answer.
 For example, if a measurement gives a value of 2000, then we would consider that a model prediction of 8000 gave the right order of magnitude (it differs from the correct answer by a factor of 4), whereas a prediction of 24000 would not (it differs by a factor of 12).

 :::{note} Example 2.1
 How many ping pong balls can you fit into a school bus?
-Is it of order 10,000, or 100,000, or more?}
+Is it of order 10,000, or 100,000, or more?
 Our strategy is to estimate the volumes of a school bus and of a ping pong ball, and then calculate how many times the volume of the ping pong ball fits into the volume of the school bus.
 :::{note} Solution
 :class: dropdown